tablelist/angular-admin-directives/README.md

 Form Builder takes in a configuration array, and generates the HTML for a bootstrap horizontal form.
 When editing data, we encountered a ton of repetition between our different types of data.
 In classic 'DRY' style, we abstracted the form construction logic out of the view templates, and into it's own directive.

+* requires: bootstrap css, textAngular, ngSanitize

 ### Panel Builder

 Panel builder used ng-transclude to render the provided HTML into bootstrap panels.
 For sites with a variety of panels, we found panel this directive to be a simple way of reducing redundant HTML in templates

+* requires: bootstrap css

 ### Query Builder

 Query Builder is a GUI tool for building complex MongoDB queries.
 By selecting parameters and comparators from dropdowns, query builder empowers our sales and marketing team to query our database for specific data.

+* requires: bootstrap css, underscore

 ### Details Panel

 Details Panel takes in a set of data, and renders the data in a format for the user to read.
 Reduces repetition in templating, and allows us to display various forms of data with very little HTML.

-## Setup
+* requires: bootstrap css

+## Installing Directives in your Angular Project

 Just interested in the directives?
-Grab them from the /src folder.
+Grab them from the /src/directives folder.

+1.)
+Include files in your project
+2.)
+Add

+## Running the demo project

 The following steps will instruct how to setup the demo site.